-This manual contains guidelines for housing programs offered, as funding is available, by the City of Urbana during the period beginning July 1, 2015, and ending June 30, 2019.
+This manual contains guidelines for housing programs offered, as funding is available, by the City of Urbana during the period beginning July 1, 2020, and ending June 30, 2025.
 This manual supersedes all guidelines previously issued by the City of Urbana.
 Exhibit A summarizes the purpose and general requirements of each program.

 - Whole House Grant/Deferred Loans (WHGDL)

 - Access Grants (AG)

 - Emergency Grants (EG)

+- Emergency Grant Sewer Repair (EG-SEW)

+- Emergency Grant Roof Repair/Replacement (EG-ROOF)

 - Senior Repair Service Grants (SRSG)

 - Secondary Structure Demolition Program (SSDP)

 - Down Payment Assistance Program (DPAP)

 - Purchase/Rehab/Resell Program (PRRP)

-- Property Acquisition/Disposition Program (PADP)
+- Property Acquisition/Demolition/Disposition Program (PADDP)

 Housing programs are generally made available to households within the Community Development (CD) Target Area.
-The CD Target Area is defined according to the federal income guidelines using U.S. Bureau of the Census enumeration areas.
-By federal regulation more than half of the residents of the CD Target Area designated by the City must have incomes at or below 80 percent of median family income for Champaign County.
-The CD Target Area, as established is illustrated on page eight.
+The CD Target Area is defined according to the federal income guidelines using the U.S. Bureau of the Census enumeration areas.
+By federal regulation, more than 51% of the residents of the CD Target Area designated by the City must have incomes at or below 80 percent of the median family income for Champaign County.
+The CD Target Areas, as established are illustrated on page eight.

 Households assisted by these housing programs must meet federally mandated income guidelines for very-low and low-income persons.
-The current figures are included as Exhibit B and are subject to periodic revision by the U.S. Department of Housing and Urban Development.
+The current figures are included as Exhibit B and Exhibit C and are subject to periodic revision by the U.S. Department of Housing and Urban Development.
 The income of the household and the location of the property to be renovated determine the program for which the household is eligible.
+Households must not have assets over \$10,000 if a senior citizen or \$5,000 if not.
+To determine a household's asset limit, an average of 6-months' worth of bank statements will be calculated.
+If a household is in excess of the asset limit, the applicant will be required to contribute the overage amount towards the cost of the program, before any grant funds will be used.